By Arpit Kalra and Sulagna Goswami

 The Addl.
 City Civil Judge, Bangalore vide its order dated August 10, 2022 passed an order in favour of the Appellant i.e. Blinkhit Private Limited inter alia granting temporary injunction restraining the Respondent i.e.

-The said order was solely based on the Appellant’s contentions of having procured prior registration of the mark reputation and goodwill and to have cumulated vast reputation and goodwill in the market since its inception in 2016.
-Additionally, the Respondent’s (which was originally known as Grofers India private Limited) subsequent and fairly recent adoption of the deceptively and confusingly similar name/mark BLINKIT/ logo Blinkhit in 2021 has made the Appellant incur severe losses.
+The said order was solely based on the Appellant’s contentions of having procured prior registration of the mark and to have cumulated vast reputation and goodwill in the market since its inception in 2016.
+Additionally, the Respondent’s (which was originally known as Grofers India private Limited) subsequent and fairly recent adoption of the deceptively and confusingly similar name/mark BLINKIT/ in 2021 has made the Appellant incur severe losses.
 The Appellant also went ahead and alluded the Respondent to have calculatedly and dishonestly adopted a similar mark only with the motive to ride upon the goodwill enjoyed by the Plaintiff, given its well repute all over the country.

 Displeased with the trial court’s order, Blink Commerce Private limited proceeded to file an appeal in the Karnataka High Court on the ground of the trail court’s order to be erroneous, arbitrary and contrary to the well settled principles of law governing passing of an order of injunction in relation to trademarks.